unkrich/rails-saas-starter/README.md

 # Synopsis

 This project exists because the pre-existing solutions such as rails-stripe-membership-saas and more for building a SaaS application simply didn't fit my needs.
+While those projects are fantastic and may cover a wider range of functionalities, I found myself fighting with the code rather than building and understanding it.

 I tried to keep this project as simple, straightforward, and barebones as possible so that anyone who would like to use the code as a starting point for their projects would have very little code to confuse them and/or modify to their needs.